-TLTR: This blog tells you how you can get car insurance without a car, and explains why it makes sense to do so in some circumstances.
-Also, learn which carriers are your best options.
+TLTR: This article tells you how you can get car insurance without a car, and explains why it makes sense to do so in some circumstances.
+Also, learn which carriers will provide your best options.

 “Can I Get Car Insurance Without a Car?”

-This is one of the most common questions that people ask, and it’s a very good question.
+This is one of the most common insurance questions that people ask.
+The answer is a very definite “yes.”

 In fact, getting car insurance without owning a car can be essential at times.
 Why?
 For one thing, you might get into an accident while driving a car that you don’t own.

 Non-owner car insurance provides coverage in such situations.
-It is a form of liability coverage specifically for drivers who don’t currently own vehicles.
+It’s a form of liability coverage specifically for drivers who don’t currently own vehicles.

 What Does It Cover?

 Car rental companies will have you purchase their own liability coverage if you do not have your own car insurance policy.
 If something happens while you’re traveling to another state, for example if you collide with another driver, having an out-of-state non-owner auto insurance policy could keep you from paying an accident bill out of your own pocket.

 It’s important to note that that, in some areas, it’s possible to get non-driver coverage for vehicles that aren’t currently active.
 You would get the policy if you intend to use your vehicle in the future, perhaps after it’s been repaired following an accident.
 Some auto owners buy this kind of “future use” temporary non-ownership liability policy so they will be covered if they ever need to borrow their own or someone else’s car in the future.